cossacklabs/product-docs/content/acra/configuring-maintaining/controls-configuration-on-acraserver/_index.md

   is read from `ACRA_MASTER_KEY` environment var, but can also be [fetched from HashiCorp Vault](/acra/configuring-maintaining/general-configuration/acra-server/#hashicorp-vault) or [other KMS](/acra/configuring-maintaining/key-storing/kms-integration/).

-  Then, there are client- and zone-specific keys, AcraServer can read them [from filesystem (`--keys_dir`)](/acra/configuring-maintaining/general-configuration/acra-server/#keystore) or [from Redis (`--redis_*` flags)](/acra/configuring-maintaining/general-configuration/acra-server/#command-line-flags).
+  Then, there are client-specific keys, AcraServer can read them [from filesystem (`--keys_dir`)](/acra/configuring-maintaining/general-configuration/acra-server/#keystore) or [from Redis (`--redis_*` flags)](/acra/configuring-maintaining/general-configuration/acra-server/#command-line-flags).